Pervej0/glass-store-client/README.md

 ## Features

-- This site UI is build up with html/css/tailwind(css framwork) and others packages.
+- This site UI is build up with html/css/tailwind(css framwork)/react/Jquery and others packages.

 - For authentication we use firebase.
 So user can create account or sign up with google account.